Garda appeals to public for information after viable pipe bomb found in Longford

 A follow-up analysis of the item was later carried out at Custume Barracks in Athlone with gardaí confirming the device’s viability on Wednesday afternoon.

-No arrests have yet been made, but senior detectives believe the incident is linked to an ongoing feud between two families from the local Travelling community.
+No arrests have yet been made, but senior detectives believe the incident is linked to an ongoing feud between two factions from the local Travelling community.

 Gardaí are also anxious to speak to anyone who may have noticed a navy Ford Focus, believed to be a 1999-2002 model with blacked-out back windows and which was seen in the area at around the time of the incident.